Sutivanac

 Sutivanac (Italian: San Giovanni d'Arsa) is a village in Istria, Croatia.

+Sutivanac is traditional name for the village and parish in this area, but its hamlets used to be registered as separate settlements in the 19th and 20th centuries: Dolica, Medančići, Cvitići, Varož, Gorica and Balići II.

 Demographics

 According to the 2021 census, its population was 333, making it the largest village of Barban municipality.